A Book That Opened My Mind

 A Book That Made Me Think

 In my role as a Head of Product Design, I’m passionate about making software more usable.
 I can trace this passion back to year 2000, when I was managing a design team on an online banking project in Edinburgh.
-To guide us, we hired Chris, a human computer interaction (HCI) consultant — loosely equivalent to what we now call a UX Researcher.
+To guide us, we hired a human computer interaction (HCI) consultant — loosely equivalent to what we now call a UX Researcher.

 Continue Reading